Lynn Favin: Theater

 Favin played Rosalind in As You Like It, and Glauce in the world premiere of Medea: A Rock Cantata before booking her first National Tour, playing Ophelia in Hamlet, Lily in The Giver, the Narrator/Cellist in Grapes of Wrath in repertory.
 She was the Inaugural Equity Guest Artist for Shakespeare on the Bluff in Los Angeles, starring as Desdemona in Othello and Titania in A Midsummer Night's Dream, and appeared as a Witch in Macbeth with the Shakespeare Theater of Los Angeles.
 She has numerous regional Equity credits including Life x 3 at Coachella Valley Rep, and was in the opening company of the Sarah Play at Round House Theatre.

+Commercial work

+Favin has appeared in numerous national and international advertising campaigns.
+Her principal commercial work includes campaigns for VitaminWater, directed by Spike Lee; Tiffany & Co., opposite Natalie Portman (debuting during the broadcast of the 2026 Academy Awards); and a Bliss skincare campaign, opposite Piper Perabo.

+Favin has also appeared in commercials for Subway, Dramamine, American University, the FIFA’s Women's World Cup, Chevrolet, Dunkin' Donuts, Blue Moon, Campbell's, the New York Lottery, and Amazon Prime's Jean-Claude Van Johnson.

 Personal life

 Favin currently lives in New York City and is represented by Buchwald.